micro/services/groups/README.md

+Manage group memberships

 # Groups Service

-The group serivce is a basic CRUD service for groups.
-You can use it to create groups, add members and lookup which groups a user is a member of.
+The group service is a basic CRUD service for group membership management.
+Create groups, add members and lookup which groups a user is a member of.

 Example usage: